Paid Voices vs. Public Feeds: Interpretable Cross-Platform Theme-Based Analysis of Climate Discourse: Ethics Statement

 \section{Ethics Statement}

 To the best of our knowledge, we did not violate any ethical code while conducting the research work described in this paper.
-We report the technical details for the reproducibility of the results.
+We report the technical details for the reproducibility of the results, as well as release the datasets and codes publicly.
 The author's personal views are not represented in any results we report, as it is solely outcomes derived from machine learning or AI models.

 The social media data used in this study may contain offensive, biased, toxic, or harmful language.
 Such content reflects user-generated discourse and does not represent the views of the authors or institutions.
 All analyses were conducted for research purposes only.